trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ### Basic Search

 The default query used in the commands below returns the first 100 items in the wallet result set.
-The query is `SELECT * FROM c LIMIT 100`.
+The query is `SELECT * FROM c OFFSET 0 LIMIT 100`.

 === "Trinsic CLI"
     ```bash